dynamoose/dynamoose/docs/api/Scan.md

 // `results` is identical to what is listed in the callback version of this function.
 ```

-The results array will have some special parameters attached to it to give you more information about the scan operation:
+The `results` array you receive back is a standard JavaScript array of objects.
+However, the array has some special properties with extra information about your scan operation that you can access.
+This does not prevent the ability do running loops or accessing the objects within the array.

+The extra properties attached to the array are:

 - `lastKey` - In the event there are more items to scan in DynamoDB this property will be equal to an object that you can pass into [`scan.startAt(key)`](#scanstartatkey) to retrieve more items.
 Normally DynamoDB returns this property as a DynamoDB object, but Dynamoose returns it and handles it as a standard JS object without the DynamoDB types.
 - `count` - The count property from DynamoDB, which represents how many items were returned from DynamoDB.
 This should always equal the number of items in the array.